ingydotnet/git-subrepo/ReadMe.md

 ## Description

-This git command "clones" an external git repo and merges it into a subdirectory of your repo.
+This git command "clones" an external git repo into a subdirectory of your repo.
 Later on, upstream changes can be pulled in, and local changes can be pushed back.
 Simple.

 ## Benefits

-This command is an improvement on `git-submodule` and `git-subtree`; two other git commands with similar goals, but various problems.
+This command is an improvement from `git-submodule` and `git-subtree`; two other git commands with similar goals, but various problems.

 It assumes there are 3 main roles of people interacting with a repo, and attempts to serve them all well: